kbss-cvut/jopa-examples/example02-jopa-owlapi/README.md

 ## Running the Demo

 To run the demo, `mvn exec:java` can be used.
-Pellet is available in our maven repository, as is specified in `pom.xml`.